Authentic Relating & Circling

 In short, certification is optional, but the training is powerful either way—and respected across Canada as a rigorous, experience-based path to becoming a confident and skillful facilitator.

 The main reason people join this apprenticeship is to become more powerful, attuned, and skillful in human connection.
-The tools and depth of practice you’ll gain here are transformative, whether or not you ever go on to formally lead a Circle.
+The tools and depth of practice you’ll gain here are transformative, whether or not you ever go on to lead AR & Circling more formally.
 That said, we do offer a certification for those who want it.

 Our certification is designed to support participants who seek formal recognition of their training, especially those planning to facilitate, teach, or integrate Authentic Relating and Circling into their professional work.
 We take this process seriously.
 Graduates complete over 300 hours of training, including in-person immersions, coaching, real facilitation hours, and personalized feedback.
 The program is comparable in depth and rigor to facilitator pathways internationally.